keymanapp/help.keyman.com/developer/engine/web/17.0/reference/events/index.md

 ---
-title: Events - main index
+title: Events - Keyman Engine for Web
 ---

-A number of KeymanWeb events are exposed to allow the designer of a user interface to control the appearance and behavior of user interface elements.
+A number of events are exposed to allow the designer of a user interface to control the appearance and behavior of user interface elements.
 Standard event-processing requires all arguments to be passed as an array (object) with named member variables.

-There are two components of the engine that specify events:  the primary `keyman` object and the primary on-screen keyboard object, accessible at `keyman.osk`.
+Two components of Keyman Engine for Web specify events:
+* `keyman` object -- the main component
+* `keyman.osk` object -- the on-screen keyboard component

 Object events are handled in user code by passing the handler entry to the object, using *addEventListener()*.

 ---

-### Base-engine events (on `keyman`)
+### `keyman` events

 [`beforekeyboardchange`](keyman/beforekeyboardchange)
 :   Called when keyboard input language about to change.